-The Lubbock campus is part of the TTUHSC complex on the Texas Tech University campus.
-Lubbock students have access to all facilities and programs that a comprehensive health sciences center and major academic campus of more than 30,000 students offer.
-Pharmacy students share classrooms, clinics, and hospitals with medical, nursing, and other allied health sciences students.
+The Lubbock campus is part of the Texas Tech University Health Sciences Center main campus.
+It is the main campus for the Schools of Medicine, Nursing, Health Professions and Graduate School of Biomedical Sciences.
+Lubbock students have access to all facilities and programs that a comprehensive health sciences center and major academic campus of more than 40,000 students offer.
+Pharmacy students share classrooms, clinics, and hospitals with medical, nursing, and other allied health professions students.